ProjectOpenSea/seaport/README.md

 ### Balance & Approval Requirements
 When creating an offer, the following requirements should be checked to ensure that the order will be fulfillable:
-- The offerer should have suffifient balance of all offered items.
+- The offerer should have sufficient balance of all offered items.
 - If the order does not indicate proxy utilization, the offerer should have sufficient approvals set for the Consideration contract for all offered ERC20, ERC721, and ERC1155 items.
 - If the order _does_ indicate proxy utilization, the offerer should have sufficient approvals set for their respective proxy contract for all offered ERC20, ERC721, and ERC1155 items.